x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/batch-migration-to-microsoft-365-groups.md

 ## Step 1: Get the scripts

-The batch migration to Microsoft 365 Groups requires running a number of scripts at different points in the migration, as described below in this article.
+The batch migration to Microsoft 365 groups requires running a number of scripts at different points in the migration, as described below in this article.
 Download the scripts and their supporting files [from this location](https://www.microsoft.com/download/details.aspx?id=55985).
 After all the scripts and files are downloaded, save them to the same location, such as `c:\PFtoGroups\Scripts`.

 Before proceeding, verify you have downloaded and saved all of the following scripts and files:

 > [!NOTE]
 > Make sure to save all scripts and files to the same location.

 - **AddMembersToGroups.ps1**.
-This script adds members and owners to Microsoft 365 Groups based on permission entries in the source public folders.
+This script adds members and owners to Microsoft 365 groups based on permission entries in the source public folders.

 - **AddMembersToGroups.strings.psd1**.
 This support file is used by the script `AddMembersToGroups.ps1`.